Azzuu12/Dog-Classifier/README.md

 python check_images.py --dir uploaded_images/ --arch vgg  --dogfile dognames.txt
 ```
 ### Details about options
-**check_images.py:** The file that contains the code for checking and classify the uploaded images.<br/>
+`check_images.py`  The file that contains the code for checking and classify the uploaded images.<br/>
-**--dir uploaded_images:** Refer to the file that contains the images that are intended to be classified.<br/>
+`--dir uploaded_images` Refer to the file that contains the images that are intended to be classified.<br/>
-**--arch resnet:** Here we can choose what a pretrained model to use for classification.
+`--arch resnet `Here we can choose what a pretrained model to use for classification.<br/>
-**--dogfile dognames.txt:** this file is used as a reference for identify the bread of dogs.<br/>
+`--dogfile dognames.txt` this file is used as a reference for identify the bread of dogs.<br/>

 ## Sample of output